Skip to content

 Dividends taxed differently?

 Yes.
 500 dividend allowance, then 8.75-39.35% depending on income tax band.: qualified dividends taxed at long-term capital gains rates (0-20%), unqualified at ordinary income.
-Most stock dividends qualify if held minimum period. tax-advantaged savings account/tax-advantaged retirement account wrappers eliminate dividend tax entirely.
+Most stock dividends qualify if held minimum period. tax-advantaged retirement account wrappers eliminate dividend tax entirely.

 Cumulative vs annualised dollar return?